 MUS 061.
 Piano Lessons.
-2.
+2. Note: Also offered as MUS 051 for one semester hour.

 MUS 062.
 Voice Lessons.
-2.
+2. Note: Also offered as MUS 052 for one semester hour.

 MUS 063.
 Organ Lessons.
-2.
+2. Note: Also offered as MUS 053 for one semester hour.

 MUS 064.
 Guitar Lessons.
-2.
+2. Note: Also offered as MUS 054 for one semester hour.

 MUS 065.
 Bowed Strings Lessons.
-2.
+2. Note: Also offered as MUS 055 for one semester hour.

 MUS 066.
 Woodwind Lessons.
-2.
+2. Note: Also offered as MUS 056 for one semester hour.

 MUS 067.
 Brass Lessons.
-2.
+2. Note: Also offered as MUS 057 for one semester hour.

 MUS 068.
 Percussion Lessons.
-2.
+2. Note: Also offered as MUS 058 for one semester hour.

-Courses of Instruction: Theatre
+Courses of Instruction: Theatre THE 016.

-THE 016.
 Theatre Participation.
 1.

-Student participating in theatre are expected to spend a great deal of time in the rehearsal and production phases of a given show.
-This course is designed to give credit for these laboratory experiences.
-Grades are based on time spent working on the production, the amount of work produced, the quality of work produced, the reliability of the student, and the ability of the student to work with others.
+A student participating in Barton Theatre productions is expected to spend a great deal of time in the rehearsal and production phases of a given show.
+This course is designed to give appropriate credit for those valuable laboratory experiences.
+Grades are based upon time spent working on the production, as well as the quality of the work produced.
+The reliability of the student and his or her ability to work well with other students will factor into grading as well.
 Fall, Spring.